Communicating Effectively Through Speech

 - Exercises that expand the selection of language so that it is expressive, varied, precise, and sensitive to others' attitudes

 - Development of vocal qualities to command and retain audience interest, create emphasis, and build character into the talk

-- The Situations of Speech, noting the requirements for effectiveness in each - one-to-one, the telephone, group presentation, conducting and participating in meetings
+- The Situations of Speech, noting the requirements for effectiveness in each--one-to-one, the telephone, group presentation, and conducting and participating in meetings

 - Proposals and Persuasion, recognizing the interdependence of content, voice, appearance, and expression

 - Planning and conducting successful meetings, a systematic plan for assurance that each meeting meets an objective, leaders maintain control, and participants make appropriate contributions

 - Handling of Visual Aids--overheads, slides, flip charts, hand outs, and samples to build--but not distract from--a strong presentation